Wild Bill is shot down, but not by Jack McCall

 The first thing is to put entirely out of your mind any notion of history.
 This has nothing whatever to do with Wild Bill Hickok.
 There is no Deadwood, no gambling, no Jack McCall.
 He is a crooked sheriff in buckskins shot down in the street by Mr. Carpenter, in a kneeling position, with a Winchester.

 Carpenter (billed as John Forbes) is a horse trader known as Johnny Rebel, whose girl (Helen Westcott) refers to him stupidly as “Mr. Rebel.”
-We start with a shot of a Denver & Rio Grande locomotive taken from some other movie and shown in reverse so the writing looks odd.
+We start with a shot of a Denver & Rio Grande locomotive taken from some other movie and shown in reverse so the nameplate is in mirror writing.
 Soon we are introduced to the villain, Bailey.
 He must be a villain because of his very fancy vest.
 It is Denver Pyle.
 Now, we all love Denver.
 One of the great character actors of the Western movie.
-But I don’t think Denver ever held his breath just before the winner of the Oscar for best actor was announced.
+But I don’t think Denver ever held his breath just before the winner of the Oscar for best actor was announced, do you?
 In this he is totally awful.
 A plank would have been less wooden.
 Mind, he is not helped by the dreadful, stilted, corny dialogue he is obliged to deliver.
 Laurence Olivier would have struggled with that.
 But he really is shockingly bad.
 In keeping with the movie.

 Must be a baddy - works for the railroad